plone/documentation/docs/contributing/core/plips.md

 After the PLIP is accepted, the Framework Team will try to judge complexity and time to completion, and assign it to a milestone.

-You can begin work immediately, and we encourage submitting fast and furious.

 ### When is the PLIP due?

 **Summary: As soon as you get it done.**

-Technically, we want to see it completed for the release to which it's assigned.
+Ideally, a PLIP should be completed for the release to which it's assigned.
-We know that things get busy, and new problems may make PLIPs more complicated, and we will push it to the next release.

-In general, we don't want to track a PLIP for more than a year.

-If your PLIP is accepted and we haven't seen activity in over a year, we will probably ask you to restart the whole process.
+Sometimes life gets in the way, and a PLIP may have to be re-assigned to the following release.

+In general, PLIPs shouldn't take more than a year, otherwise they should be closed.
+A new PLIP can follow up if there is more capacity to see it through.

 ### What happens if your PLIP is not accepted?

 If a PLIP isn't accepted in core, it doesn't mean it's a bad idea.
-It is often the case that there are competing implementations, and we want to see it vetted as an add-on before "blessing" a preferred implementation.
+It is often the case that there are competing implementations, and the community wants to see it vetted as an add-on before "blessing" a particular implementation.

 ## Process Overview